This article was updated on July 23, 2018.

 The law replaced a Data Protection Directive.
 GDPR is an effort to unify data protection across all EU member states, which is why it's designed as a regulation rather than a directive.
 The law is applicable across all 28 member states without the need for concurrent national legislation.

-For senior leaders, who handle high volumes of personal data, paying attention to the changes brought by GDPR is of critical importance.
-Under the new rules, personal data includes any information that does or could identify — directly or indirectly — an individual.
+For senior leaders who handle high volumes of personal data, paying attention to the changes brought by GDPR is of critical importance.
+Under the rules, personal data includes any information that does or could identify — directly or indirectly — an individual.
 This includes familiar information such as name and birth date but also extends to IP address and biometric information.

 As noted by Personnel Today, GDPR casts a broad net when it comes to coverage — any business that operates in the EU or is processing an individual's personal data collected within the EU.
-Given the global reach of even small and midsized businesses now powered by cloud computing and mobile devices, this new law will apply broadly since most organizations do business with European partners or customers.
+Given the global reach of even small and midsized businesses now powered by cloud computing and mobile devices, this law applies broadly since most organizations do business with European partners or customers.

-Data Controllers will be required to notify the relevant data protection authorities within 72 after they have been made aware of a data breach that could potentially cause risk to the rights and freedoms of individuals.
+Data controllers will be required to notify the relevant data protection authorities within 72 after they have been made aware of a data breach that could potentially cause risk to the rights and freedoms of individuals.

 Here are steps to jump-start the process:

 - Audit HR processing — How are you handling personal data?
-Do you hold a registry of applications, processes, and categories of data being processed by your organization?
+Do you hold a registry of applications, processes and categories of data being processed by your organization?

 - Prep for Individual Rights Requests — The GDPR requires individual requests for information/deletion to be addressed and in a maximum of one month.
 Assess your current processes.